How to Make Money with the Amazon Associates Program

 Nothing is ever perfect, including the Amazon affiliate program.
 Here are a few downsides:

 - The commission rate is relatively low compared to other affiliate programs, 6-10% depending on the items.
-It offers flat-rated for the bounty programs, such as $15 for business account sign ups, $3 for Prime referrals, and $5 for Audible referrals.
+It offers flat-rate for the bounty programs, such as $15 for business account sign-ups, $3 for Prime referrals, and $5 for Audible referrals.

 - Their cookies only last 24-hours.
 That means if your referral doesn't buy within 24 hours, you won't get credit.
 (However, if the product is added to their cart, the cookie lasts 90 days.)

 - You're not allowed to send Amazon affiliate links in emails.
 That includes blog posts that get sent as an email.
 Since email is an excellent way to send great offers to your readers, this rule is particularly disappointing.